 Exercises are most beneficial when followed by a meeting of all participants to critique the performance of those involved and the strengths and weaknesses of the plan's operation.
 The use of an outside reviewer, free of local biases, is desirable.
+State and Federal agencies as well as industry, service organizations (e.g., Red Cross), and academic institutions are sources for outsides reviews, resources permitting.
 The emergency plan should be amended according to the lessons learned.
 Provisions should be made to follow up exercises to see that identified deficiencies are corrected.